arunbalachandran/LearningFrameworks/FrameworkGuide.md

 # This is a guide that I use to learn frameworks
 Web framework guide
-1. Display a basic 'index.html' page
+1. Display a basic 'index.html' page -> 'Hello World'
-2. Learn to display static content -> js + css + images ('static folder')
+2. Learn to display static content -> js + css + images ('static folder') -> Create a copy of my portfolio page
 3. Add a simple upload form with server side variable validation
 4. Add MySQL connectivity for the upload functionality
 5. Implement an image gallery using Cloud Storage (S3, BlueMix etc.)